 By Erika Solomon and Lin Noueihed

-Shouting "down with King Hamad," thousands buried an activist killed in a crackdown that has angered Iran and raised tension in the world's largest oil-exporting region.
+MANAMA (Reuters) - Hundreds of Bahrainis gathered on Friday to bury an activist killed in a crackdown on mainly Shi'ite Muslim protesters that has angered Iran and raised tensions in the world's largest oil-exporting region.

 "This is a big loss...
 They can say what they want about us but we are non-violent.
 We will never use violence," said Yousif Hasan Ali, who was in jail with Farhan, 30, for over two years.